 As you’ll remember, prices in Montenegro are significantly cheaper (50% in the most popular areas!) than in neighbouring Croatia.
 The prices on the south coast (Bar and Ulcinj Rivieras) and inland are even cheaper.
 Although busy during summer, these areas aren’t as popular with foreign tourists or investors.
 Look at these hidden gems if you're after a seaside idyll on a budget.

 Inland, prices in Zabljak, in Durmitor National Park, have risen as the area has become a popular tourist destination year round.
 The other popular tourist destination inland is Kolasin, near Biogradska Gora National Park.
 Kolasin is a hive of activity all winter, because it’s home to Montenegro’s top ski resort.

 Montenegro’s capital city, Podgorica, isn’t as popular as the coast, either as a tourist destination or as a place to settle.
 However, there is a decent-sized expat community there and prices sit at around €1,000 per square metre.

 Although it's impossible to estimate the costs you'll pay when you buy a property, here's a list of the common expenses and who pays them:

 Ownership papers: It’s imperative that you have a good real estate agent and lawyer you can trust to check a property’s papers for you.
 It’s common for properties to have several owners and it’s important that you know a property has clean titles and/or building permits before you buy.
 You do not want to get caught up in a legal dispute that could last years!

-Aside from finding you your dream property, they offer a full suite of real estate services and will make the purchase process simple and stress free.
-They will help with:
+Aside from finding you your dream property, Jonathan offers a full suite of real estate and immigration services and will make the purchase process simple and stress free.
+He will help with:

 Here are some useful links with information about buying real estate and investing in Montenegro.